 If your ISP is throttling your internet speeds based on the type of traffic you are using, such as video streaming or file sharing, a VPN can help bypass the throttling.
 The VPN encrypting will hide your online activity from your ISPs, making it difficult for your ISP to identify the specific type of traffic.

-Additionally, since free VPNs rarely update their technology and algorithms and lack sophisticated techniques for bypassing ISP throttling issues, such as obfuscation moded, ISPs often recognize their VPN traffic.
+Additionally, free VPNs rarely update their technology and lack sophisticated techniques for bypassing ISP throttling issues, such as obfuscation servers.
+ISPs often recognize their VPN traffic.
 Therefore, using the best and most secure VPNs is crucial to ensure a reliable, secure, and fast online experience.

 Best ways to mitigate T-Mobile throttling without a VPN